Joanna Cargill: Acolytes

 Frenzy eventually found acceptance under Magneto's teachings, joining the ranks of the second incarnation of the Acolytes.
 As was common among the Acolytes, she relinquished her codename, preferring to be called by her last name, Cargill.
 Their first mission was to capture a child with latent mutant powers from Our Mother of the Sacred Heart, a school.
 During the mission, Cargill killed Sharon Friedlander, and with her teammates Unuscione and the Kleinstocks, battled the gold X-Men team.
 Having history with Gambit (they met and clashed during a mission when they were mercenaries-for-hire), she immediately went after him and Bishop.
 However, Gambit was able to defeat her by hitting her with a kinetically charged tire.
 (The hinted relationship between Cargill and Gambit was supposedly going to be elaborated on in Fabian Nicieza's Gambit series, but it was canceled before he could get around to it.)
 The Acolytes were able to retreat, but fought the X-Men once again later that week.
 There, Cargill battled Iceman, commenting on how she has changed since her days with the Alliance of Evil, but Iceman was able to knock her unconscious using his newly acquired ice powers.
-Later, Cargill attempted to murder Senator Kelly, but was electrocuted by Wolfsbane.
+Later, Cargill attempted to murder Senator Robert Kelly, but was electrocuted by Wolfsbane.

 After Magneto was revealed to be alive, Cargill was among the Acolytes who quickly turned on Fabian Cortez and joined Magneto in his mutant sanctuary, Avalon.
 While on a mission to recruit mutants to their cause, Cargill, along with Milan and Unuscione, found the young, meek boy Neophyte.
 After his betrayal of the Acolytes, Cargill was quick to vote guilty at his trial.
 During the Fall of Avalon, Cargill allied herself with long-time enemy Cyclops in order to survive, and she and her fellow Acolytes were able to escape the destroyed space station in time.
 They crash landed in Australia but were given to the authorities.

 The Acolytes escaped prison and found the remains of Avalon, worshiping it and the return of Magneto.
 Exodus eventually took over leadership of the Acolytes, and Cargill participated in the attack on Mount Wundagore, the High Evolutionary's base of operations.